General College Regulations

 Financial: In extreme circumstances, a student’s financial status may necessitate an approval for special consideration.
 Any request of this nature must have documented support by the director of financial aid.

 Medical: Student health issues can exist that may warrant review related to this policy.
 In order to warrant action, the director of health services must have notice of the relevant conditions and receive comprehensive physicians’ reports documenting those conditions.
 Further, the student must have an ongoing relationship with health services and have exhausted other relevant avenues.
 Requests of this nature should be submitted to the director of health services who will then make recommendations to the associate dean of student affairs and/or residential life staff.

-A student’s mental health and overall success may be supported by a special accommodation related to housing.
+Personal: A student’s mental health and overall success may be supported by a special accommodation related to housing.
 In this case, the student must submit a request to the director of counseling services and must have maintained an ongoing relationship with the staff of counseling services.
 Additionally, counseling services staff must have up-to-date information and correspondence with any off-campus treatment providers, and all other alternatives should have been exhausted.
-Request of this nature should be submitted to the director of counseling services who will then make recommendations to the associate dean of student affairs and/or residential life staff.
+Requests of this nature should be submitted to the director of counseling services who will then make recommendations to the associate dean of student affairs and/or residential life staff.

 Age/Family: In certain circumstances, it may be deemed appropriate to provide an exemption of the residency requirement based on whether a student is 23 years of age by Sept.
 1 of the fall semester or family circumstances of an enrolled student.
 In the second case, if a student is married or is a parent, the College cannot likely accommodate them in housing.